-The Snyk CLI helps you find and fix known vulnerabilities in your dependencies, both manually and as part of your continuous integration (CI (Build)) system.
+The Snyk Command Line Interface (CLI) helps you find and fix known vulnerabilities in your dependencies, both manually and as part of your Continuous Integration (CI) build system.

 Once installed and authenticated, change directory into a folder containing a supported package manifest file (package.json, pom.xml, composer.lock, etc.) and run:

-This will show all vulnerabilities identified, their path, and remediation guidance.
-To monitor your project regularly and receive ongoing notifications when new vulnerabilities are introduced, see Monitoring your project.
+All vulnerabilities identified are listed, including their path, and remediation guidance.
+To monitor your project regularly and receive ongoing notifications when new vulnerabilities are introduced, see Monitor your projects at regular intervals.

-Log in to the Snyk app and navigate to snyk.io/monitor to see the latest snapshot and scan results.
+Log in to the Snyk app and navigate to the Projects page to see the latest snapshot and scan results.